-Welcome to the online home of Frostburg State University's CAATE-Accredited Athletic Training Education Program.
+Welcome to Frostburg State University's CAATE-Accredited Athletic Training Education Program

 We are glad that you are visiting our site and encourage you explore our program.
 Below is a brief overview of our program.
 If you have further questions, please feel free to contact us.

 Exciting Changes for FSU Athletic Training

 The FSU Athletic Training Program is pleased to announce that the recently graduated Class of 2014 has had the best BOC first time passing rate in FSU history.
 Ten of eleven of these students passed this very difficult exam on their first try for a 90.9% passing rate.
 This improvement is a testament to the hard work and dedication of these students.
 The faculty and preceptors who help with the clinical education of these students is also to be complimented on an outstanding effort in teaching these students and therefore preparing them for the BOC exam.

 Three years ago, the Athletic Training Program put in place curriculum changes to help its students pass the BOC exam.
 These measures combined with a class of outstanding students have now made the program compliant with this very difficult requirement.

 Class of 2014 From the left: Back Row- Caitlin Lovend, Brian Biscoe, Ricky Kneebone, Adria Graham, Chris Callahan, Brandon Rodgers; Front Row- Jamie Frank, Erica Leasock, Janelle Walbert, Jessica Siler, Christine Melby, Ben Kelly